Sir Michael Rocks

-Antoine Reed (born December 24, 1987) is an American rapper better known by his stage name Sir Michael Rocks (or Mikey Rocks).
+Antoine Amari Reed (born December 24, 1987) is an American rapper better known by his stage name Sir Michael Rocks (or Mikey Rocks).
 He started his music career in 2005 as a member of the hip hop duo The Cool Kids, and later joined the groups All City Chess Club, the "super group" P.O.C.
 (Pulled Over by the Cops), and The Toothpick Clique.
 The Cool Kids released their debut album When Fish Ride Bicycles in 2011, which features production by The Neptunes and artists such as Ghostface Killah.
 The album peaked at No. 76 on the Billboard 200, and No. 9 on Top Rap Albums.

-Starting in 2011 Rocks began releasing a number of free mixtapes, also contributing as a guest artist to tracks by Mac Miller, Dom Kennedy, Jeremih, Curren$y, Freddie Gibbs, Ski Beatz, and more.
+Starting in 2011, Rocks began releasing a number of free mixtapes.
+He also contributed as guest artist to tracks by Mac Miller, Dom Kennedy, Jeremih, Curren$y, Freddie Gibbs, Ski Beatz, and more.
 In April 2014 he contributed to the Chuck Inglish album Convertibles.
 His first commercial solo album, Banco, was released on July 29, 2014, and features guest appearances by artists such as Too $hort, Mac Miller, Twista, Iamsu, and Pouya.

 Early life

 Antoine "Sir Michael Rocks" Reed was born in 1987 in the Chicago suburb of Matteson, Illinois, where he was raised.
 At a young age he listened to artists such as Nas, Jay-Z, Slick Rick, and Eric B. and Rakim, and he started rhyming at the age of ten.
-Despite an interest in sports, academics, and graphic art, he has stated that even at age ten he knew he would go into hip hop.
-"I never had a backup plan or plan B. I've always known that this was what I was supposed to be doing.
+Despite an interest in sports, academics, and graphic art, he has stated that even at age ten he knew he would go into hip hop: "I never had a backup plan or plan B. I've always known that this was what I was supposed to be doing.
 As far as time goes, I've put all my time into it."

 As a teenager he began producing his own music, also working on rhymes and making music with friends, including his future collaborators Tris J and Shorty K. He attended Rich South High School and Walter Payton College Prep in Chicago.
-Beyond music he had an early interest in zoology, stating he would specializing in reptile and mammal studies if not rapping.
+Beyond music, he had an early interest in zoology, stating he would be specializing in reptile and mammal studies if not rapping.
 He began producing under the moniker Sir Michael Rocks, also going by Mikey Rocks.